lapinozz/Machine-Learning---Lunar-Lander/README.md

 # Machine Learning - Lunar Lander

-This is a small toy project abotu machine learning.
+This is a small toy project about machine learning.
 It has been designed to allow multiple environement for the agent but the only one available for the moment is a Lunar-Lander-like game.

 To compile it you will need SFML, ImGui and ImGui's SFML binding.